dotnet/dotnet-docker/documentation/ubuntu-chiseled.md

 - [`mcr.microsoft.com/dotnet/runtime-deps`](https://mcr.microsoft.com/product/dotnet/runtime-deps/about) (for self-contained apps)

 We’re not offering a chiseled SDK image as there wasn't a strong need for one, and a chiseled SDK image could be hard to use for some scenarios.
-You can continue to use the existing Ubuntu SDK images to build your apps to run on Chiseled.
+You can continue to use the existing full Ubuntu SDK images to build your apps to run on Chiseled.
 If you have a compelling use case for a distroless SDK image, please [file a discussion](https://github.com/dotnet/dotnet-docker/discussions/new/choose) and we’ll be happy to reconsider.

 ## How do I use Ubuntu Chiseled .NET images?